 As described earlier, Fibromyalgia is when the body becomes stuck in ‘fight or flight’ mode.
 For this to happen, the body will have been under chronic stress for a prolonged period of time.
 This following forms of stress have been linked to the development of Fibromyalgia:

 - Prolonged emotional stress – work or domestic

 - Chronic pain from a previous unresolved injury

 - Misalignments – misalignments in the body can cause chronic stress on the muscles and nerves in the body, subsequently causing pain.

 - Gut bacterial overgrowth – bacteria such as candida can overgrow in the gut and can cause many of the symptoms associated with fibromyalgia, including: pain, insomnia, fatigue, IBS (irritable bowel syndrome), food sensitivities.

 My own Fibromyalgia had been caused by candida in the gut.
-I found it hard to believe at first because I had always thought candida was only an issue in people who had a bad diet and my diet was really good.
+I couldn’t believe this at first because I had always associated candida with a bad diet and my diet was really good.
 This lead me to learn about the many other things that can leave an individual’s gut vulnerable to a candida overgrowth; the main being antibiotics.

-Antibiotics kill not only the bad bacteria in our bodies but also the good bacteria.
-We rely on our good bacteria to defend ourselves from bacterial overgrowths such as candida.
-The problem is that doctors in the UK fail to advise patients to take a course of probiotics after their course of antibiotics to help repopulate our good bacteria.
+Antibiotics kill the bad bacteria in our bodies, but also the good, which we rely on to defend ourselves from bacterial overgrowths such as candida.
+The problem in the UK is that doctors often fail to advise patients to take a course of probiotics after their course of antibiotics to help repopulate our good bacteria.